MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/compliance/compliance-service-compliance.md

 ---
-title: Service Compliance | Microsoft Docs
+title: Service Compliance and SLA
-description: This content contains information about service compliance in relation to Business Central.
+description: From a service perspective Business Central lives up to the strict requirements and SLA compliance in several ISO and industry specific certifications.
 author: sorenfriisalexandersen
-documentationcenter: ''
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
 ms.reviewer: edupont
-ms.date: 10/01/2020
+ms.date: 06/14/2021
 ms.author: soalex
-ms.openlocfilehash: 03987cf45cae8d8115ed2a782a60a5a19fc1032f
+ms.openlocfilehash: 272fbb7b10b3852cbf8ca013ca06d8011bd53836
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3920979"
+ms.locfileid: "8128879"
 ---
 # <a name="service-compliance"></a>Service Compliance

-This content contains information about service compliance in relation to [!INCLUDE[d365fin](../includes/d365fin_md.md)].
+This content contains information about service compliance in relation to [!INCLUDE[prod_short](../includes/prod_short.md)] online

-Business Central is a cloud service with a global reach and scale running on one of the World's largest hyperscale infrastructures, Microsoft Azure, with datacenters in regions all over the World.
+Business Central is a cloud service with a global reach and scale running on one of the world's largest hyper-scale infrastructures, Microsoft Azure, with data centres in regions all over the world.
 Running a cloud service also imposes the need to conform to certain standards in security and compliance, so from a service perspective Business Central lives up to the strict requirements in several ISO and industry specific certifications.

 Please find the detailed list of [Cloud compliance offerings for Business Central here](https://aka.ms/d365-compliance-list).